Sinking of the RMS Lusitania: Sinking

 About one minute after the electrical power failed, Captain Turner gave the order to abandon ship.
 Water had flooded the ship's starboard longitudinal compartments, causing a 15-degree list to starboard.
+Within six minutes of the attack, Lusitania's forecastle had begun to submerge.

 Lusitania's severe starboard list complicated the launch of her lifeboats.
-Ten minutes after the torpedoing, when she had slowed enough to start putting boats in the water, the lifeboats on the starboard side swung out too far to step aboard safely.
+Ten minutes after the torpedo struck, when she had slowed enough to start putting boats in the water, the lifeboats on the starboard side swung out too far to step aboard safely.
 While it was still possible to board the lifeboats on the port side, lowering them presented a different problem.
-As was typical for the period, the hull plates of Lusitania were riveted, and as the lifeboats were lowered they dragged on the inch-high rivets, which threatened to seriously damage the boats before they landed in the water.
+As was typical for the period, the hull plates of Lusitania were riveted, and as the lifeboats were lowered they dragged on the inch-high rivets, which threatened to seriously damage or capsize the boats before they landed in the water.

-Many lifeboats overturned while loading or lowering, spilling passengers into the sea and others were overturned by the ship's motion when they hit the water.
-It has been claimed that some boats, because of the negligence of some officers, crashed down onto the deck, crushing other passengers, and sliding down towards the bridge.
+Many lifeboats overturned while loading or lowering, spilling passengers into the sea; others were overturned by the ship's motion when they hit the water.
+It has been claimed that some boats, because of the negligence of some officers, crashed down onto the deck, crushing passengers and sliding down towards the bridge.
 This has been disputed by passenger and crew testimony.
-Some crewmen would lose their grip on ropes used to lower the lifeboats while trying to lower the boats into the ocean, and this caused the passengers to spill into the sea.
-Others tipped on launch as some panicking people jumped into the boat.
-Lusitania had 48 lifeboats, more than enough for all the crew and passengers, but only 6 were successfully lowered, all from the starboard side.
-Lifeboat 1 overturned as it was being lowered, spilling its original occupants into the sea, but it managed to right itself shortly afterwards and was later filled with people from in the water.
+Some untrained crewmen lost their grip on handheld ropes used to lower the lifeboats into the ocean, spilling the occupants into the sea.
+Other lifeboats tipped on launch as panicked passengers jumped into them.
+Lusitania had 48 lifeboats, more than enough for the crew and passengers, but only six were successfully lowered, all from the starboard side.
+Lifeboat 1 overturned as it was being lowered, spilling its original occupants into the sea, but righted itself shortly afterwards and was later filled with people from in the water.
 Lifeboats 9 (5 people on board) and 11 (7 people on board) managed to reach the water safely with a few people, but both later picked up many swimmers.
 Lifeboats 13 and 15 also safely reached the water, overloaded with around 150 people.
 Finally, Lifeboat 21 (52 people on board) reached the water safely and cleared the ship moments before her final plunge.
-A few of her collapsible lifeboats washed off her decks as she sank and provided flotation for some survivors.
+A few collapsible lifeboats washed off her decks as she sank, providing flotation for some survivors.

 Two lifeboats on the port side cleared the ship as well.
-Lifeboat 14 (11 people on board) was lowered and launched safely, but because the boat plug was not in place, it filled with seawater and sank almost immediately after reaching the water.
+Lifeboat 14 (11 people on board) was lowered and launched safely, but because the boat plug was not in place, filled with seawater and sank almost immediately.
 Later, Lifeboat 2 floated away from the ship with new occupants (its previous ones having been spilled into the sea when they upset the boat) after they removed a rope and one of the ship's "tentacle-like" funnel stays.
 They rowed away shortly before the ship sank.